'All this blood, all this death': Palestinians protest Israel war with no end in sight

 “Rise up against Netanyahu,” he said.
 “Rise up — so we can have normal relations.”

-Meanwhile, in the West Bank, violence has worsened in the past year between Palestinian militants belonging to Hamas and other armed groups, and Israeli settlers and the Israeli military, which oversees the occupied territory with a vast network of checkpoints and military outposts.
+Meanwhile, in the West Bank, violence has worsened in the past year between Palestinian militants and Israeli settlers and the Israeli military, which oversees the occupied territory with a vast network of checkpoints and military outposts.

 Over the past few months, some of the heaviest Israeli airstrikes in decades have rocked Palestinian communities in the West Bank, killing dozens, alongside large-scale raids into cities including Jenin.